Welcome to the Highlands Foundation

 • Improving student facilities.

-Each year we provide education for over 700 school leavers, 900 adults on part-time work-based learning including apprenticeships, 200 higher education students, 2000 adults on leisure courses and 600 students on professional development programmes.
+Each year Highlands College provides education for over 700 school leavers, 900 adults on part-time work-based learning including apprenticeships, 200 higher education students, 2000 adults on leisure courses and 600 students on professional development programmes.
+With the help of the Highlands Foundation, we endeavour to ensure that every one of these students has what they need to reach their full potential.

 Soroptimist International Jersey STEM Bursaries for Girls